Painting. Rajasthan. c. 18th century A.D.

 This is the way out of the otherwise terrible fate that suicidal thoughts create.

-The"place" where the consciousness goes when it is not thinking, not feeling, and not responding to the five senses, is located in the interstitial layers "between" the thoughts.
-These spaces are sometimes called"empty" in the literature but they are really not"empty"at all.
+The place where the consciousness goes when it is not thinking, not feeling, and not responding to the five senses, is located in the interstitial layers between the electro-magnetic initiating thoughts.
+These spaces are sometimes called empty in the literature but they are really not empty at all.
 In the spaces between thoughts there is abundant nourishing prana and rejuvenating nectar of divine love.

 This is a very cool place to be.
 It is a much, much better place to be than being dragged behind an out-of-control freight train of life-destroying thoughts, worrying constantly about what might happen to self and others!

-Controlling not the thoughts, but one's reaction to the thoughts
+Controlling not the thoughts, but one's reaction to the electro-magnetic initiating thoughts

 With the possible exception of very advanced yogic practitioners, normal folk like you and me cannot really control our thoughts directly.

 However one can be totally in control of one's *reaction* to one's thoughts.
-The position of control is a seat of"witness " or observer role, which is located within viewing distance but not in the actual stream of thoughts.
+The position of control is a seat of witness or observer role, which is located within viewing distance but not in the actual stream of electro-magnetic initiating thoughts.

 "And now my friends,